 Email: [email protected]

 Residents of Québec were eligible for a different settlement from a different case: 4037308 Canada Inc. v.
 Navistar Canada Inc., Superior Court of Québec File No. 500-06-000720-140, District of Montréal.
-That settlement was approved, and the opportunity to claim compensation in that settlement has now closed.
 Any questions on the Québec settlement may be directed to Consumer Law Group, counsel for the Québec class, at Tel: 1-888-909-7863, or email: [email protected].